ChatGPT Zendesk integration: A complete guide

 Platform/MethodPricing ModelKey Considerations

-Marketplace AppsPer agent or flat monthly feePrices are all over the place, from around $10/agent/month to over $99/month per app.
-These costs stack up fast if you need multiple single-purpose apps.
+Marketplace AppsPer agent or flat monthly feePrices vary significantly, from around $10/agent/month to over $99/month per app.
+Zendesk’s marketplace allows you to choose the specific apps that fit your budget.

 eesel AIFlat monthly fee (based on interaction volume)No per-resolution fees.
 Pricing is transparent and predictable.
-A single plan includes all products (Agent, Copilot, Triage), offering a much lower total cost of ownership with no surprise charges.
+A single plan includes all products (Agent, Copilot, Triage), offering a streamlined way to manage your total investment.

 Go beyond a simple ChatGPT Zendesk integration

-The real value of AI in customer support doesn't come from a simple API call; it comes from a platform that integrates deeply with your entire knowledge ecosystem.
-To automate your support effectively and safely, you need a solution that is simple to set up, gives you complete control over what it does, and lets you test it with confidence before it ever talks to a single customer.
+The real value of AI in customer support comes from a platform that integrates deeply with your entire knowledge ecosystem.
+To automate your support effectively and safely, you need a solution that is simple to set up, gives you complete control over what it does, and lets you test it with confidence.

 Ready to see what a true AI-powered support system can do for your team?
 Try eesel AI for free and you can launch your first AI agent in just a few minutes.